SONM (SNM) Price Hits $0.16 on Exchanges

-SONM (CURRENCY:SNM) traded down 1.2% against the US dollar during the twenty-four hour period ending at 8:00 AM Eastern on September 14th.
-SONM has a total market capitalization of $58.77 million and approximately $142,489.00 worth of SONM was traded on exchanges in the last day.
-One SONM coin can currently be bought for approximately $0.16 or 0.00000478 BTC on popular exchanges.
-During the last seven days, SONM has traded down 14.7% against the US dollar.
+SONM (CURRENCY:SNM) traded 1.2% lower against the dollar during the 1-day period ending at 22:00 PM ET on September 15th.
+In the last seven days, SONM has traded down 14.7% against the dollar.
+One SONM coin can currently be bought for approximately $0.16 or 0.00000478 BTC on popular cryptocurrency exchanges.
+SONM has a market capitalization of $58.77 million and approximately $142,489.00 worth of SONM was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.